2000 Weeks: Reception

-The film was poorly received by Australian critics such as Colin Bennett of The Age and at Australian film festivals.
+The film was poorly received by Australian critics, such as Colin Bennett of The Age, and at Australian film festivals.
 It received a better critical reception overseas.
 The experience encouraged Burstall to move in a more commercial direction for the rest of his career.
-However he did later explore many of the themes from 2000 Weeks again in Petersen (1974).
+However, he did explore many of the themes from 2000 Weeks again in Petersen (1974).

 Burstall later said of the film:

 I have a special place in my heart for it, because it was my first feature and in some ways autobiographical.
 But I wince when I see it, except for the few energy points which are mainly in the flashbacks.
 I think of the first ten years of my film work, up to and including 2000 Weeks as my apprenticeship...
 I don't believe the acting in 2000 Weeks is bad so much as a question of actors being asked to say unsayable things, and act unactable things.
 It was too deficient in energy and too much of it was in an intellectualised form, instead of action.